zhangzhizza/HVAC-RL-Control/src/core/eplus-env/README.md

 * isTerminal: whether the current episode finishs or not.
 When the simulation time reaches the end of the EnergyPlus run period (Mar 31st 24:00:00), the episode ends.
-#### Running output
-EnergyPlus logs its own output.
-The output will be stored under the directory $pwd/Eplus-env-runX/Eplus-env-sub_runX/output.
-The "sub_run" directory is the directory for each episode that the environment runs.

 ### Running output